-Joe Morales, Joe Morales, a career law enforcement professional, was appointed by Governor Hickenlooper in 2013 to serve a three-year term on the Board of Parole.
+Joe Morales - Mr. Morales, a career law enforcement professional, was appointed to the Colorado State Board of Parole by Governor Hickenlooper in 2013 to serve a three-year term on the Board of Parole.
 On September 17, 2015, Mr. Morales was then appointed to serve as the Chairperson for the Board of Parole.
-Mr. Morales served in the Summit County Sheriff's Office for 24 years, 12 years as the three-term elected Sheriff of Summit County.
+Mr. Morales served in the Summit County Sheriff's Office for 24 years, and 12 years as the three-term elected Sheriff of Summit County.
 In 2003, at the end of his third term as sheriff, he was appointed by Governor Bill Owens to serve as the Executive Director of the Colorado Department of Public Safety and as his Homeland Security Advisor (HAS).
 Mr. Morales was then recruited by DoS to serve in Afghanistan for the next three years as an Executive Mentor in Kabul at the Ministry of Interior for Security.
 Mr. Morales was also a mentor in the Regional Command West in western Afghanistan.
 The next two and one-half years in Amman Jordan as a Tactical Operations Team Advisor assisting to develop National Security Forces in the region, which was a joint DoD/DoS project.
 Mr. Morales was elected in 1999 as president of the County Sheriffs of Colorado, was appointed in 1999 to the Colorado POST Board by Governor Owens, and served with AG Ken Salazar and AG John Suthers on the POST Board from 1999 to 2007.
-Mr. Morales graduated the FBI LEED Academy, Kennedy School of Government, numerous law enforcement and leadership training programs and has over 28 years of law enforcement service.
-Mr. Morales serves as a former law enforcement officer on the Board of Parole.
+Mr. Morales graduated from the FBI LEED Academy, Kennedy School of Government, numerous law enforcement and leadership training programs, and has over 28 years of law enforcement service.
+Mr. Morales serves as a former law enforcement officer on the Board.

-Michelle Geng, Michelle Geng was appointed to the Board of Parole by Governor Polis in 2019.
+Michelle Geng - Ms. Geng was appointed to the Colorado State Board of Parole by Governor Polis in 2019.
 She has a background in child protective services and spent the last decade working within the criminal justice system, first as a probation officer and then at the Department of Public Safety working on policy issues related to the management of adults convicted of sexual offenses.
 Ms. Geng recently won an Innovation in Criminal Justice Award and the 2019 Productivity Award related to her policy work.
 Ms. Geng also offers experience in process and outcome program evaluation as well as developing evaluation designs and strategies.
 Ms. Geng earned her Bachelor of Arts degree from the University of Oklahoma and her Master's degree from the University of Texas at Arlington.
 Ms. Geng serves as a citizen representative on the Colorado State Board of Parole.

-Darlene Alcala, Darlene Alcala has been appointed by Governor Polis in 2019 to serve a three-year term on the Board of Parole.
+Darlene Alcala - Ms. Alcala was appointed to the Colorado State Board of Parole by Governor Polis in 2019 to serve a three-year term on the Board of Parole.
 Ms. Alcala was born and raised in Pueblo, Colorado.
-She has 32 years Law Enforcement and Corrections background, for the Pueblo County Sheriff's Office, she is a graduate of Northwestern University Center for Public Safety Police and Command.
+She has 32 years of Law Enforcement and Corrections background, for the Pueblo County Sheriff's Office, she is a graduate of Northwestern University Center for Public Safety Police and Command.
 As a Jail Administrator, she has experience in Policy, Management, Leadership, Addiction Treatment, and Offender Re-Entry programs.
 Ms. Alcala serves as a citizen representative on the Colorado State Board of Parole.